dustinpfister/blog_posts/_posts/lodash_flow.md

 Maybe this method would be part of a framework, or just a stand alone method like this.
 However for the sake of this post that involves the use of \_.flow this is an example of something that can be broken down into a situation in which a function is created that is the result of one function flowing into another.
 That is instead of doing everything in a single line, I could have a method that excepts the four arguments preforms a single step, and then passes the result to the next function and so forth.

 ### 2.2 - Using \_.flow to break things down

+Another way of producing the same method would be to use \_.flow, by passing an array of methods to it.
+The first method in the array would accept the four arguments and return the product of Math.pow(x1 - x2, 2) + Math.pow(y1 - y2, 2).
+That product will then be passed as the first argument for Math.sqrt, and then its product will be passed as the first argument of Math.round.

 ```js
 let forA = function (a1, a2) {